MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/log-analytics/billing/why-daily-cap-exceeded.md

 #Customer intent: As an Azure Monitor user, I want to learn how to manage the data volume of my Azure Log Analytics workspace.
 ms.custom: sap:Log Analytics Billing
 ---
-# How to manage excessive data volumes in a Log Analytics workspace
+# Manage excessive data volumes in a Log Analytics workspace

 Learning to manage data volume is crucial to maintain the health and performance of your Microsoft Azure Log Analytics workspace.
 Daily cap issues might be caused by a high volume of data ingestion or by retention settings that need adjustment.
 This article provides guidance for using Insights to identify the potential root cause of daily cap issues.